Homeowner in North Harris County shot suspected intruder once in each leg

 The suspected intruder was hit once in each leg.

-"Deputy Salgado put a tourniquet onto his legs, which probably saved the victim's life," said Captain John Shannon.
+"Deputy Salgado put a tourniquet onto his legs, which probably saved the suspect's life," said Captain John Shannon.

 The suspect was transported to a nearby hospital and is expected to survive.